dathanb/games/README.md

 I don't think we want to keep a cache of all those positions quite yet.
 Maybe a Bloom filter to just prevent re-visiting any we've visited before?

+So now where are we?

+We could save a lot of time and computing effort by making the MaxMoveStrategy stateful, right?
+Keep the position tree between calls.
+And we could either just trim it when asked to choose a move (we'd assume that we were asked to choose a move and then our move was respected and no moves were made without consulting us; or we could throw away the tree if that assumption was violated); or we could register the MaxMoveStrategy as a listener on the Engine, and when the Engine made a move we'd get informed about it and update internal state to avoid keeping track of any moves that were no longer relevant.

+Let's do the former, just because it doesn't require introducing new APIs.